How to Save Money on a Wedding Venue

 Photo © Wilderness Wedding Venue | See their Bridebook profile

-It can be tempting to host a fairytale wedding at a castle or stately home, but these venues are among the most expensive.
+It can be tempting to host a fairytale wedding at a castle or in a stately home, but these venues are among the most expensive.
 For example, the cost of a wedding at Cliveden House in Berkshire starts at £36,000.
-Of course, a wedding here will be stunning, but the budget needed is far higher than the UK average, which means it isn’t for everyone.
+Of course, a wedding here will be stunning, but the budget needed is far higher than the UK average, which means it isn’t a viable option for everyone.

-To keep venue costs more budget-friendly but just as luxurious, why not consider an alternative venue?
-Plus, an alternative venue will ensure your wedding fits your personality and is unique.
+To keep venue costs more budget-friendly but the experience just as luxurious, why not consider an alternative or unique venue?
 You could consider getting married in a garden, on a sunny beach, or in a countryside hotel.
+An alternative venue will also ensure your wedding fits your personality and is unique.

-For something even more personal, you can say ‘I do’ in your childhood home or a family property for a sentimental touch to make the celebrations even more meaningful.
+For something even more personal , you could alternatively say ‘I do’ in your childhood home or a family property for a sentimental touch.
 If you have the space, you could even get married in your own back garden.
 At the end of the day, it’s all about what makes you and your partner happy.

 8. Go all-inclusive